karolliszniewski/laravel_jokes/README.md

 ## Bonus Points

--   Add any additional features that showcase your expertise in PHP and Laravel.
+-   Add any additional features you think would be good than demonstrate your PHP / Laravel knowledge
--   Consider including advanced functionalities or optimizations to enhance the project.

 ## Setup Instructions